Death by Genre Savviness

 - Around two-thirds of the way through Sinister, the lead well and truly realizes he's in a haunted house movie and takes his family and moves back to their old house.
 Unfortunately, it turns out that the big bad wants the families he affects to move out, as they'll leave behind a record in a new place and expand his influence.

-- Parodied in The Other Guys, where Officers Danson and Highsmith fling themselves off a building onto an open sidewalk in their confidence that, as the heroes, they'll land safely.
+- Parodied in The Other Guys, where Officers Danson and Highsmith fling themselves off a 20-story building onto an open sidewalk in their confidence that, as the heroes, they'll land safely.
+It ends just about as well as you would expect.

 - Stargate Continuum: The Goa'uld System Lords are ageless, petty, and unfathomably-evil aliens with delusions of godhood, who squabble with each other constantly and will ruin entire planets and kill millions just to spite one another's territorial ambitions.
 And then there's Ba'al, who is not only disturbingly sane compared to his fellow Goa'uld, but also far more subtle and pragmatic when playing the galactic conquest game.
 He knows exactly what buttons to push to gain allies, who he can manipulate and who can intimidate.
 When he manages to go back in time and put his talents and knowledge to the test, he unites the System Lords using relatively peaceful methods, building an empire stronger and more unified than anything the Goa'uld had ever had before, and is about to come closer to conquering Earth than any previous System Lord...at which point he's quite literally stabbed in the back by the last person he expected: his beloved consort Qetesh, who had grown suspicious of his actions precisely because he wasn't acting like a typical Goa'uld, and decided to take over the old-fashioned way.
 In retrospect, he really should have seen it coming.